-Discipleship and sharing your faith are deeply

-intertwined.
-Remember its UP, IN, and OUT.
-We grow through our UP relationship with God, in the context of other believers we mutually strengthen and grow strengthened by IN, so that we can go OUT into the world and introduce people to Jesus and how they can follow Him.
+Discipleship and sharing your faith are deeply intertwined.
+Remember it's UP, IN, and OUT.
+We grow through our UP relationship with God, in the context of other believers we mutually strengthen and grow strengthened by IN, so that we can go OUT into the world to help bring hope and healing to a broken world.